prodbyeternal/ThinkPad-EFI/README.md

 If this step is skipped, Wi-Fi will **not work in recovery**.

 You can also use the **itlwmPass.py** script inside the repo to edit the kext file for you.
+(Windows/Linux only)

+macOS Tahoe can have graphical bugs due to NootedRed drivers being experimental.
+For best experience use macOS Tahoe **26.0.1**.

 ---